ibehave-ibots/OurWebsite/consulting_analysis/README.md

 ### Constructing your consulting report

+Every iBOTS team member has one document in our team sciebo consulting reports folder.
+Name of the document should be the name of the consultant.

+Here are some guidelines to make sure that our pipeline can extract all the information from the reports.

+##
 1. Each session is in a different page (use page breaks).
 2. Has the following key words: </br>
     Type: [short, hands] </br>